Frequently Asked Questions

 What is accessible design?

-As people age, they sometimes need different features in their homes – like having sufficiently wide doorways to accommodate walkers or wheel chairs, easy-open door handles, walk-in showers, no steps required for daily living, etc. We plan to take advantage of many of these “universal design” features.
+As people age, they sometimes need different features in their homes – like having sufficiently wide doorways to accommodate walkers or wheel chairs, easy-open door handles, walk-in showers, no steps required for daily living, etc. We have incorporated many of these “universal design” features.

 Do residents have their own kitchens?

-Yes, each residence will have a fully equipped, private kitchen.
-In addition, the Common House will contain a gourmet kitchen, where community members can share as many meals as they want each week.
+Yes, each residence has a fully equipped, private kitchen.
+In addition, the Common House contains a gourmet kitchen, where community members can share as many meals as they want each week.

 How will Shepherd Village be physically maintained?